schatzlab/appliedgenomics2023/assignments/assignment3/README.md

 In this assignment you will explore WDLs as a workflow language to orchestrate a variety of read mapping tasks.
 You can execute your WDLs using [miniwdl](https://github.com/chanzuckerberg/miniwdl) after running `pip install miniwdl`.
 You may also find [learn-wdl](https://github.com/openwdl/learn-wdl) to be very helpful.

+Miniwdl works best on Linux or older (non-M1) macs.
 If you are using a Mac, make sure to disable [gRPC FUSE for file sharing](https://github.com/chanzuckerberg/miniwdl/issues/145).
-There is a currently a very weird bug in Docker desktop 4.12.0 (docker engine 20.10.17) on Apple M1 where if you try to disable "Use gRPC FUSE for file sharing" via the GUI it will turn itself back on when you try to activate it.
-On M1 you will also need to set the DOCKER_HOST environment variable [Notes](https://github.com/chanzuckerberg/miniwdl/issues/652).
-Docker is aware of the problem and are working on a fix.
-In the meantime there is a workaround available: [https://github.com/docker/for-mac/issues/6467](https://github.com/docker/for-mac/issues/6467)
+On M1 macs (and PCs) miniwdl wont run, but you can run miniwdl in the cloud via [https://github.com/schatzlab-teaching/wdl101](https://github.com/schatzlab-teaching/wdl101).
+Follow the instructions there to get started.

 The bioinformatics tools you will need for the assignment (bowtie, samtools, etc) are bundled into a [Docker](https://www.docker.com) container so you wont need to install other software packages.
 This will get you ready to run your code in the cloud for future assignments.
 Instructions for running the container are available here: [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials).
 This is known to work on new macs (M1) and older macs (intel chip).
 It should also run on Linux and Windows but let us know if you have any issues.

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/jhu/fall2023/600449600649).

 ### Question 1. de Bruijn Graph construction [10 pts]
 - Q1a.
-Draw (by hand or by code) the de Bruijn graph for the following reads using k=3 (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome).
+Write a script to draw the de Bruijn graph for the following reads using k=3 (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome).
 You may find [graphviz](https://graphviz.org/) to be helpful (see below).

 ```
 ATTCA